supercharge/docs/decorations.md

 }
 ```

-Please notice that the `this` context in your deocration methods binds to the decorated object.
+Please notice that the `this` context in your decoration methods binds to the decorated object.
 Here, `this` binds to the `toolkit` and it’s methods.
 That’s the reason you can create a response from the toolkit decoration.

 Go ahead and use the decoration in your application.
 Here’s an example of a route handler for this documentation searching for the requested page.
 In case the page isn’t available, the 404 response is a quick call to the decorated method: